evidence-dev/evidence/sites/docs/docs/components/custom-components.md

 ---
-sidebar_position: 3
+sidebar_position: 99
 hide_table_of_contents: false
 title: Custom Components
 ---

+Custom components allow you to extend the functionality of Evidence, as well as to make your code more reusable.

 In Evidence, you can build your own components and use them anywhere in your project.
 This is made possible through Svelte, the JavaScript framework Evidence is built on.

 Below is a **short guide** on building a simple component in Evidence.

 For a fuller guide, Svelte offers a really great interactive tutorial that you can complete in your browser in about an hour: [Svelte Tutorial](https://svelte.dev/tutorial/basics)

-## Why build custom components?
-### For yourself:
-- **Less repetitive code** for you to write by "abstracting" it into a separate component.
-- **Easier maintenance** of your project, as you only need to edit code in one place if you want to make changes.

-### To share:
-- **Share functionality with others** inside or outside your organization, by sharing your component with them.

 :::tip Built a great component?
 Let us know in our [Slack community](https://join.slack.com/t/evidencedev/shared_invite/zt-uda6wp6a-hP6Qyz0LUOddwpXW5qG03Q)!